 When a 737 roars into the sky above Fort Dodge Regional Airport just as the sun begins to brighten the horizon this morning, one of the most unique and heartfelt tributes to area veterans will be back in action.

 There will be about 108 veterans aboard that plane.
 They will be going to Washington, D.C., for free to see the nation’s war memorials.

 The trip will be the 24th one conducted by the Brushy Creek Area Honor Flight.
 The first took place in 2010.
 Since then, about 3,000 area veterans have made the journey.

 The Brushy Creek Area Honor Flight is largely the vision of one man, Ron Newsum, of Fort Dodge.
 Newsum wanted to get his father, the late Clem Hentges, a Navy veteran of World War II, to Washington.
 He enlisted the help of a handful of others and organized a trip as part of the national Honor Flight program.

 That initial group hoped to get enough money and enough veterans for one trip.

-They succeeded in a spectacular way, and now more than 20 years later , they are still taking veterans to Washington.
+They succeeded in a spectacular way, and now some 13 years later, they are still taking veterans to Washington.